 Coinbase and Nasdaq representatives declined to comment.

-The offering will be the Nasdaq’s first major direct listing, which is an alternative to a traditional IPO.
+The offering will be Nasdaq’s first major direct listing, which is an alternative to a traditional IPO.
 Spotify Technology SA, Slack Technologies Inc., Asana Inc., and Palantir Technologies Inc. were all previously listed on the New York Stock Exchange.

 Roblox Corp., an online video game company, has also announced that it will pursue a direct listing after delaying its IPO and raising funds privately.